rasyahuda/rasyahuda/README.md

 ## Hi there✨, I'm Rasya Huda👋

-I'am currently focus for learning Web Development, and UI/UX
+I'am currently focus for learning Front-End and UI/UX

 #### About Me